As a psychologist, empathy is obviously important.

 This study reveals how even the most casual relationships and interactions can impact our brain, including even our experience of pain.

-To learn some other key ways to heal the mind and cultivate a healthy brain, click here.
+To learn some other key ways to heal the mind and cultivate a healthy brain using mindfulness, click here.

 What kind of surprising effects have you found with empathy?
 Please share your comments below.